How is personal injury compensation determined?

 - Post-Traumatic Stress Disorder (PTSD): Those who suffer PTSD because of the accident might include this emotional and psychological part of their injury as part of their damages claim.

-Contact a Reputable Personal Injury Lawyer in Milwaukee WI
+Contact a Reputable Personal Injury Attorney in Milwaukee WI

-For more information, a lawyer may help you navigate any state- and local jurisdiction-specific laws that relate to your case.
+For more information, an Attorney may help you navigate any state- and local jurisdiction-specific laws that relate to your case.
 For instance, Wisconsin passed a law in 2011 that limits punitive damages in personal injury claims, but not compensatory (or economic) damages.
 State legislatures are constantly updating laws that pertain to civil suits and it’s essential to have the most up-to-date knowledge possible.

-If you were the victim of someone’s negligence, call a Milwaukee personal injury lawyer from Hickey & Turim, S.C. for a free consultation today.
+If you were the victim of someone’s negligence, call a Milwaukee personal injury Attorney from Hickey & Turim, S.C. for a free consultation today.